Kerala Police: A model policing paradigm in handling COVID-19

 The "Kerala Model" is now a matter of international research and study.
 The efficacy of the Health wing of the State, the capabilities of the Doctors, Medical infrastructure facilities, Educational and social consciousness are cited as reasons, in this success story.

-Similarly the timely lockdown is stated to be the main reason that helped the State in containment.
+Similarly, the timely lockdown is stated to be the main reason that helped the State in containment.
 The Kerala Police made this possible and enforced a successful lockdown.

-The role of Kerala Police, the law and order arm of the Government, has been tremendous, not only in maintaining order in the Society, but into a variety of unknown areas, to bolster the efforts of the State Government.
+The role of Kerala Police, the law and order arm of the Government, has been tremendous, not only in maintaining order in the society, but into a variety of unknown areas, to bolster the efforts of the State Government.

 From day one, the Kerala Chief Minister Pinarayi Vijayan, understood and insisted, that the police has to play a very active and frontline role in handling this pandemic.
 He tasked the State Police Chief Loknath Behera, with a variety of tasks which were traditionally and conventionally outside the purview of traditional policing.